 On the opposite end of the scale, another specialization you might consider is working with youth specifically.
-And if you love working with kids, this certainly might be the perfect niche in the personal training world that you could excel at.
+And if you love working with kids, this might be the perfect niche in the personal training world where you could excel.

 There certainly is a demand for youth-focused exercise programs.
 That’s because around 18.5% of children and older kids in the United States are considered to be obese.
 That’s 13.7 million, according to the Centers for Disease Control and Prevention.